The Rivalry (Lafayette–Lehigh): 20th century

-2000s
+21st century

 Starting in the 2000s, the regular season ending game has often become a factor in deciding the winner of the Patriot League.
 During the 2004 and 2006 meetings, Lehigh came into Fisher Stadium leading Lafayette by one game.
 Due to tie breaking rules, the winner of the game would be crowned the League champion.
-The second runner-up during this period was Colgate University, that had beaten Lafayette or Lehigh that year.
+The second runner-up during this period was Colgate University, which had beaten Lafayette or Lehigh that year.

 Following nine years of consecutive Lehigh victories, Lafayette earned a four-year parade of Lafayette victories from 2004 to 2007 wherein the Lehigh Class of 2008 witnessed no football victory against Lafayette at all.
 This was then reversed by Lehigh, with Lehigh running a five-year streak from 2008 to 2012, making the Lafayette Classes of 2012 and 2013 winless.
 The tide changed in 2013, when, for the first time since 2006, The Rivalry was played with a Patriot League championship on the line.
 Much like in 2006, the Leopards jumped out to a large lead, fought off a Lehigh rally, and pulled away down the stretch, winning 50-28 and claiming the Patriot League crown outright, this time on their rival's home turf.
 Quarterback Drew Reed took MVP honors, becoming the first Lafayette freshman in almost 25 years to do so.

 150th meeting

-The 150th meeting of "The Rivalry" in 2014 took place at the iconic Yankee Stadium in The Bronx.
+The 150th meeting of The Rivalry took place in 2014 at Yankee Stadium in the Bronx.
 While this was the first neutral-site game in more than a century, Lafayette was the designated home team.
 The stadium was much larger than either school's regular venue, and likely larger than any venue where all but a tiny number of players from either side would ever play.
 Each team debuted special uniforms with Lafayette sporting a plain gray jersey, while Lehigh paid tribute to the stadium and usual home team by sporting a pinstripe jersey.

 While Lafayette had won the last meeting, and had a slightly better record than their competitor, Lehigh's chances were vastly improved as Lafayette's starting and backup quarterbacks were injured in the previous game and in practice respectively, leaving third string senior Zach Zweizig to lead the team.
 Lafayette still won, defeating Lehigh 27–7.